gturpin-dev/PostTypeHandler/README.md

 ### Make a column sortable
 To make a column sortable you can do the following
 Note that you must make the column slug in key and value of the array
 The value must be the name of the meta key
+Don't forget to populate the column before you make it sortable

 ```php
 $post_type_handler = new PostType( 'Books' );